JayGe/docker-gr-satellites/README.md

 It starts with the QO-100 flow open, the others are available to load from gnuradio-companion.

 Input audio over the network as described in the gr-satellites documentation.
 By default the flows will listen on the local interface of the host so GQRX UDP audio to 127.0.0.1:7355 running on the host should be available to the flows.

+Also included are the gr-frontend flows to allow other input methods.

 For flows with audio out if there are any either run the following or use pulse over a network connection, not confirmed this works yet:
 ```